lorforlinux/docs.beagleboard.io/boards/beaglebone/ai-64/02-quick-start.rst

          External DC Power

-      1. The cable needed to connect to your display is a miniDP-DP or active miniDP-HDMI.
+      6. The cable needed to connect to your display is a miniDP-DP or active miniDP-HDMI.
 Connect the miniDP connector end to the board at this time.
-The connector is on the top side of the board as shown in :ref:`miniDP-figure` below.
+The connector is on the top side of the board as shown in the figure below.

       .. figure:: media/ch03/miniDP-connector.*
          :width: 740px